Gwyneth Paltrow insists Utah ski collision wasn't her fault - KESQ

 Associated Press

-PARK CITY, Utah (AP) — Gwyneth Paltrow insisted Friday on the witness stand that a ski collision at an upscale Utah ski resort in 2016 wasn’t her fault, claiming the man suing her smashed into her from behind with his two skis.
+PARK CITY, Utah (AP) — Gwyneth Paltrow insisted Friday on the witness stand that a 2016 ski collision at an upscale Utah ski resort wasn’t her fault, claiming it began when the man suing her ran into her from behind.

-Paltrow testified that the crash shocked her — and at first, she worried that she was being violated.
+The actor-turned-lifestyle influencer testified that the crash shocked her — and the way the man’s skis veered between her two legs made her worry at first that she was being “violated,” she said.

 “There was a body pressing against me and a very strange grunting noise,” she said.

-“My brain was trying to make sense of what was happening,” the actor-turned-lifestyle influencer added, clarifying on the stand that the collision was not a sexual violation.
+“My brain was trying to make sense of what was happening,” she continued.
+Paltrow later clarified that after her split-second panic, she realized that the sudden collision wasn’t sexual in nature.

+After sitting in court for four days, Paltrow remained calm and collected for more than two hours on the witness stand.
+Members of the Park City jury sat transfixed while she categorically denied fault for the collision.

-Paltrow and Terry Sanderson, the retired optometrist who is suing her, are both expected to answer questions about the crash while their attorneys jostle to convince the 8-member jury which skier was positioned downhill and who had the right of way.
+Terry Sanderson, the retired optometrist who is suing her, is expected to give an opposing account of the crash when he takes the stand first on Monday.

+Throughout Paltrow’s heavily anticipated testimony, the founder-CEO of Goop calmly and repeatedly said that Sanderson, sitting several feet away in court, ran into her — causing the two skiers to end up splayed out on the beginner run with Paltrow on top and Sanderson beneath her.
+In the seconds after the collision, Paltrow acknowledged that she yelled at Sanderson and didn’t stop to ask if he was OK.
+Paltrow testified that she stood nearby on the mountain as one of her family’s four ski instructors promised to give Sanderson her contact information and file an incident report.

+In an exchange that touched on recurring themes of the trial, Sanderson’s attorneys attempted to depict the decision as reflective of celebrity carelessness, while Paltrow insisted that she — not the 76-year-old man suing her — was the wounded party.

-Sanderson and his four-member legal team have dispersed themselves across the courtroom to reenact the crash for the jury, whose members have perked up after days of yawning through jargon-dense medical testimony.
+Sanderson and his multiple-member legal team at one point dispersed themselves across the courtroom to possibly reenact the crash for the jury, whose members perked up after days of yawning through jargon-dense medical testimony about his broken ribs, concussion and brain damage.

-Paltrow’s attorneys objected to her participation in such a reenactment.
-Throughout the week in Utah, her legal team has asked for special restrictions, including limiting photography both in the courtroom and in the public parking lot outside — where a rope cordons off Paltrow’s entrance and exit paths.
+Paltrow’s attorneys objected to her participation in such a reenactment, leaving her sitting on the witness stand watching the lawyer questioning her take on the role of the Oscar-winning actor.

-Next week, Paltrow’s team is expected to call to the stand medical experts, ski instructors and her two children, Moses and Apple.
+Next week, Paltrow’s team may call her back to the stand, as well as medical experts, ski instructors and her two children, Moses and Apple.

+Paltrow’s attorneys argue both that she didn’t cause the crash and that the extent of Sanderson’s injuries is exaggerated.
+They’ve raised questions about Sanderson’s motivation for suing Paltrow, probing his family members about his post-crash communications about her celebrity and his proximity to it.

+They’ve asked two of Sanderson’s daughters whether their father thought it was “cool” to collide with a celebrity like Paltrow — characterizations they’ve denied.

 After the collision, Sanderson sent his daughters an email with the subject line: “I’m famous … At what cost?”
-One of the daughters wrote back: “I also can’t believe this is all on GoPro.”
+The oldest daughter, Shae Herath, wrote back: “I also can’t believe this is all on GoPro.”

-GoPro cameras are commonly worn by outdoor athletes and patrons of upscale ski resorts to capture action sports.
+On Friday, Herath attempted to clarify the record amid questions about the possibility that the crash was recorded on a bystander’s helmet camera that have intrigued both the Park City jury — and online viewers who’ve tuned into live footage of the movie star’s trial.

-Sanderson’s daughter, Shae Herath, testified Friday that she didn’t know whether GoPro footage existed, despite her email.
-She said her father told her over the phone that he assumed there must be GoPro footage of the collision — from someone on the crowded run with a camera affixed to their helmet.
+Herath testified Friday that she didn’t know whether footage existed and said her email referred to an earlier phone conversation in which her father told her he assumed there must be footage of the collision from someone on the crowded run with a GoPro.
+The camera is a common accessory for skiers at resorts like Deer Valley.

-“There was this big, blood curdling scream.
-Someone would’ve looked,” Herath said, recalling the conversation with her father about how Paltrow shrieked during their collision.

 While Sanderson’s attorneys have focused on their client’s deteriorating health, Paltrow’s legal team has intrigued the jury with recurring questions about the mysterious, missing GoPro footage.
 No video footage has since been located or entered as evidence.